Ed Kranepool: 1965–1966: All-Star

-Miracle Mets
+1969: Miracle Mets

-Kranepool was part of a trade package along with Amos Otis and Bob Heise when the Mets attempted to acquire the Braves' Joe Torre who went to the St. Louis Cardinals for Orlando Cepeda instead.
+Kranepool was reportedly part of proposed a trade package along with Amos Otis and Bob Heise when the Mets attempted to acquire the Braves' Joe Torre who went to the St. Louis Cardinals for Orlando Cepeda instead.

 On May 21, 1969, the Mets won their third game in a row for a .500 winning percentage 36 games into the season for the first time in franchise history.
 This was followed by a five-game losing streak that saw the Mets fall into fourth place in the newly aligned National League East.

 The Mets then went on an 11-game winning streak that included a two home run performance by Kranepool against the Los Angeles Dodgers.
 By the end of the streak, the Mets were in second place, seven games back of the Chicago Cubs.

 On July 8, Kranepool hit a fifth-inning home run off Ferguson Jenkins to give the Mets a 1–0 lead over the Cubs.
 By the time the Mets batted in the ninth inning, however, the first place Cubs had taken a 3–1 lead.
 The Mets scored three runs in the ninth to win the game, with Cleon Jones scoring the last run on Kranepool's single to center.

-The Mets completed their remarkable "Miracle" 1969 season, in which the team, backed by Kranepool, Tom Seaver and Jerry Koosman, won their first World Series title against the Baltimore Orioles.
+The Mets completed their remarkable "Miracle" 1969 season, in which the team, backed by Kranepool, Tom Seaver, and Jerry Koosman, won their first World Series title against the Baltimore Orioles.
 Kranepool hit a home run in game three of the series, a 5–0 win for the Mets.

-Demoted to Tidewater
+1970–1973: Demoted to Tidewater

 On June 23, 1970, Kranepool was batting just .118, and was demoted to the Mets' triple A affiliate, the Tidewater Tides.
 He considered retirement, but instead, he accepted his reassignment, and batted .310 in 47 games at Tidewater.
 He was back with the Mets by the middle of August, but saw very little playing time.
 For the season, Kranepool had only 52 plate appearances in 43 games.

-Kranepool bounced back with perhaps his best season in 1971, batting .280 with 14 home runs, 58 RBI and an on-base plus slugging+ of 123.
+Kranepool bounced back with perhaps his best season in 1971, batting .280 with 14 home runs, 58 RBI, and an on-base plus slugging+ of 123.
 He also led the National League with a .998 fielding percentage.
 The late-career demotion marked a turning point for Kranepool, with him becoming a useful hitter and first baseman/outfielder despite never entering a season with a specific full-time role.

 In 1973, Kranepool lost his starting job at first base to John Milner.
 Kranepool still managed to play 100 games and make 320 plate appearances backing up Milner at first and Cleon Jones in left.
 The Mets won the NL East, and faced the Cincinnati Reds in the 1973 National League Championship Series.
 Kranepool's only appearance in the NLCS was in game five, and he drove in the first two runs of the Mets' series clinching victory to lead his team to the 1973 World Series.
+He played in 4 games of the 1973 World Series, going hitless in 3 at bats.